-where $m_{\max}$ is the maximum allowed number of $m+l$ and $p_{\max}$ is the largest value of $p$ such that $p(p-1)\leq m_{\max}$.
-In practical implementation, we set $m_{\max}=55$ and $p_{\max}=7.$ The details on procedure for their choice are summarized in Algorithm \ref{alg2.2}.
-In this procedure for the convenience of computing we use the 1-norm, which is implemented by the block 1-norm estimation algorithm; see \cite{Higham00}.
+where $m_{\max}$ is the maximum allowable value of $m+l$, and $p_{\max}$ is the largest value of $p$ for which $p(p-1)\leq m_{\max}$.
+For practical implementation, we set $m_{\max}=55$ and $p_{\max}=7.$ The procedure for selecting these values is outlined in Algorithm~\ref{alg2.2}.
+We use the 1-norm to evaluate the powers of $A$, which can be evaluated using the block 1-norm estimation algorithm \cite{Higham00}.